mutt0-ds/mutt0-ds.github.io/src/content/posts/2026/08/jacobian-conjecture-chat.md

   - prompt
 ---

-There is something so satisfying in reading [Terence Tao's ChatGPT conversation](https://chatgpt.com/share/6a5fdc7a-d6f8-83e8-bbea-8deb42cfed56), where he and the model together verify a counterexample to the [Jacobian conjecture](https://en.wikipedia.org/wiki/Jacobian_conjecture) (for n > 2), a problem that had been open since 1939.
+There is something so satisfying in reading [Terence Tao's ChatGPT conversation](https://chatgpt.com/share/6a5fdc7a-d6f8-83e8-bbea-8deb42cfed56), where he and the model together verify a counterexample to the [Jacobian conjecture](https://en.wikipedia.org/wiki/Jacobian_conjecture), a problem that had been open since 1939.
 To be precise, Tao didn't find the example itself: it was presented by Levent Alpöge (with the help of Fable 5).
 But it's impressive to read how a mathematician that smart talks to an AI model, and how fast things move with "some good prompting".

 It only took a few well-calibrated back-and-forth messages.
 This is incredibly advanced math, a topic with rabbit holes so deep you need years of study just to enter them, which makes what happens in that chat even more impressive.